-Established in 1894, the collection of the Division of Mammals is worldwide in scope.
-It contains more than 209,000 specimens and is one of the most heavily used mammal collections in the world.
-Its absolute size and geographic and taxonomic representation make it one of the most significant collections for specimen-based studies in mammalogy.
+Established in 1894, the Mammal Collection is worldwide in scope.
+It contains more than 230,000 specimens and is one of the most heavily used mammal collections in the world.
 A total of 540 primary type specimens have been catalogued.Learn more about Mammal Collection

-We currently pursue research programs in Africa (including Madagascar), Asia, and North and South America in active collaboration with colleagues in each of those areas.
+Resident staff support an active program of research, curation, and education with assistance from honorary associates, students, and volunteers.
+We currently pursue research programs in Africa (including Madagascar), Asia, North America, and South America in active collaboration with colleagues in each of those areas.
 Our research often results in the discovery of new species, generates new information on the ecology and evolution of mammalian biodiversity, and leads to more effective protection of threatened species.

 Software and Digital Products

 A website describing the NSF-funded biodiversity surveys of Manu National Park in Peru, led by Bruce Patterson and Douglas Stotz.